 - Create a list of all the things you would like your website to be able to do for your business and for your customers.
 This could include things such as having restricted areas where customers can view their order details and resellers or affiliates can view or download private or confidential information, add a directory, forum, customer support helpdesk, etc.

 - Educate yourself about any additional functionalities that your website will need to provide your business with better website administration, more efficient website management, improved web security, etc. and list these as well.
 This could include managed webhosting, automatic backups, brute-force attack prevention, and more.

-- Unless you plan to build a portal website and have the resources to do so, don’t try to make your web site be “everything to everyone”, or you’ll just end up putting yourself in an untenable position when it comes to populating your website with content, as you will learn when we continue exploring the website planning process in another post.
+- Unless you plan to build a portal website and have the resources to do so, avoid trying to make your website be “everything to everyone”, or you’ll just end up putting yourself in an untenable position when it comes to developing and implementing an effective content strategy for your site, as you will see when we continue exploring the website planning process in another section.

 This is the end of Section 1